demeterjp/project-yamanami/README.md

 - Normal Mode
 - Speed Mode
 - Kana Rush
+- Kana Fall

 ## Note

-Designed for desktop use.
-Mobile compatibility is not fully supported.
+The application is designed for desktop use.
+It can be opened on mobile devices, but it is not fully functional.

 ## Built With